-Remaining on track - use of a lightweight tool can reduce the admin burden, but keep a shared understanding of our backlog, next steps, current activities, etc.
+Remaining on track - use of a lightweight tool can reduce the admin burden, but still keep a shared understanding of backlog, next steps, current activities, etc.

 Do you think this will work for your Internal Audits?
 Do you already do this?